SiPAyi/nxp_aim/README.md

-# nxp_aim
+# NXP AIM Grand Finale Repository

-this repository contains the code we used on the buggy used in nxp grand-finale
+This repository contains the code we used on the buggy for the NXP Grand Finale competition.

+## Packages Overview

+### 1. **b3rb_ros_line_follower**
+This package contains the Python nodes and a YOLOv5n-INT8 model.
+It processes inputs from the camera and LiDAR to:
+- Generate edge vectors.
+- Detect and classify traffic signs.
+- Compute speed and turn values for the buggy.

+### 2. **synapse_msgs**
+This package defines custom message types for communication between the nodes.